 5. Momo Beach, a Panglao beach with great snorkeling

-We continue along northern Panglao to recommend this pretty beach of about 500 meters in length.
-Although it’s a little neglected—with some trash and quite a few boats—we think it’s a perfect place to relax and enjoy some snorkeling.
+Continuing along Panglao’s northern coast, we recommend this pretty, 500-meter-long beach.
+Although it isn’t particularly well maintained and there may be some litter and quite a few boats, we think it’s a lovely place to relax and enjoy some snorkeling.
 The reef is colorful and you can sometimes spot a turtle or two.

 Places to stay near Momo Beach: Mario Dive Resort and Panglao Moravian Apartments.